 About Millennium Park

-Thus, the area, which was covered with unsightly railroad tracks and parking lots, remained blight on Chicago’s lakefront throughout the 20th century.
+The area, which was covered with unsightly railroad tracks and parking lots throughout the 20th century.

 Learn more about Millennium Park’s conversion into a state-of-the-art public space with Chicago Public Library’s digital photography collection: Millennium Park.